Anti-allergy sleep solutions

 An anti-allergy duvet is a good start to protect you and your family from dust mite allergies.
-The John Lewis Microfibre Anti-Allergy Duvet has fine microfibres which mimic down clusters to trap air for great softness, warmth and comfort while Amicor fibres create a barrier against dust mites, significantly helping to relieve allergies.
+The John Lewis Active Anti-Allergen duvet has a special microfibre and Amicor filling which not only traps air for great softness, warmth and comfort, but creates a barrier against dust mites.

 Other tips to keep dust mites out of your bedroom include regularly washing your clothes and linens at 60 degrees to eliminate the number of dust mites living within.
-Additionally wash any other fabrics when you can such as curtains, toys, cushion covers and rugs etc. Leave your bed unmade as this allows moisture to be released from the mattress, preventing further dust mite growth.
-And finally keep your room tidy!
-Avoid leaving clothing on the floor as this attracts dust mites and store unnecessary items away in cupboards and wardrobes.
+Additionally wash any other fabrics as regularly as you can, such as curtains, toys, cushion covers and rugs etc. Leave your bed unmade when possible as this allows moisture to be released from the mattress, preventing further dust mite growth.